Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

     would rely on cache-coherent access to GPU memory from the CPU.

 -   With careful mapping of MPI ranks on nodes you can often reduce the amount of inter-node data transfer in favour of the faster intra-node transfers.
-This requires some understanding of the communication pattern of your MPI application.
+This requires some understanding of the communication pattern of your MPI application, but there are profiling tools for that that are discussed in the advanced courses.

 -   For GPU-aware MPI: Check if the intra-node communication pattern can map onto the links between the GCDs.